-- Applicants, who give up a home that they owned, rented, shared, or had rights to but chose to leave or dispose of within the last 7 years of an application being made.
+- 35.1 Applicants, who give up a home that they owned, rented, shared, or had rights to but chose to leave or dispose of within the last 7 years of an application being made.
 This includes 'gifting' a home to friends and/or relatives, both within and outside the UK, where they could have reasonably been expected to reside, or to sell, using the proceeds to resolve housing difficulties.
 Housing advice should always be sought before giving up a property or rights to a property.
-Applicants will be disqualified from the Housing Register for 5 years from the date that the applicant gave up their home. - 34.2 Applicants who have given up a social housing tenancy within the past 7 years, not due to violence/threats of violence/harassment/anti-social behavior/domestic abuse/hate crime, or any other similar danger to live and welfare.
+Applicants will be disqualified from the Housing Register for 5 years from the date that the applicant gave up their home. - 35.2 Applicants who have given up a social housing tenancy within the past 7 years, not due to violence/threats of violence/harassment/anti-social behavior/domestic abuse/hate crime, or any other similar danger to live and welfare.
 If any of the previous criteria is claimed, this will need to be clearly evidenced by professionals engaged with the applicant.
 Evidence from the previous social landlord will be taken into account.
-Applicants will be disqualified from the Housing Register for 5 years from the date that the applicant gave up their social tenancy. - 34.3 Where there is evidence that an applicant has deliberately worsened their circumstances in order to qualify for higher priority on the register, no additional priority will be given.
+Applicants will be disqualified from the Housing Register for 5 years from the date that the applicant gave up their social tenancy. - Where there is evidence that an applicant has deliberately worsened their circumstances in order to qualify for higher priority on the register, no additional priority will be given.
 This could include moving from a secure tenancy to insecure or overcrowded or unsuitable accommodation or moving additional people into the property.
-For an applicant to be considered to have deliberately worsened their circumstances there must be evidence that it would have been reasonable for them to have remained in their original accommodation. - 34.4 Applicants who deliberately move to a home which was clearly unaffordable, either with or without with the objective of obtaining priority for social housing.
-Applicants will be disqualified from the Housing Register for 5 years from the date that the applicant moved into the unaffordable home. - 34.5 The Council has the discretion to withhold priority from, and suspend or exclude applicants where there is concern that the applicant may be trying to worsen their own circumstances by, for example, moving other people into their current property, or moving into accommodation which is too small for their needs, or where it is suspected that a fraudulent application has been made.
+For an applicant to be considered to have deliberately worsened their circumstances there must be evidence that it would have been reasonable for them to have remained in their original accommodation. - 35.4 Applicants who deliberately move to a home which was clearly unaffordable, either with or without with the objective of obtaining priority for social housing.
+Applicants will be disqualified from the Housing Register for 5 years from the date that the applicant moved into the unaffordable home.

+35.5 The Council has the discretion to withhold priority from, and suspend or exclude applicants where there is concern that the applicant may be trying to worsen their own circumstances by, for example, moving other people into their current property, or moving into accommodation which is too small for their needs, or where it is suspected that a fraudulent application has been made.

-35. Changes in circumstances
+36. Changes in circumstances

-35.1 Applicants must keep the Housing Registration Team informed of any changes, including financial/income changes, in their circumstances.
+Applicants must keep the Housing Registration Team informed of any changes, including financial/income changes, in their circumstances.
 If this results in a band change, applicants will be informed in writing of the new band, the reason for it and the applicable priority date, and of their right to request a review of the decision (See Part V Reviews and Complaints).
+If applicants fail to notify the Council of a change in their circumstances e.g receive an inheritance or windfall, we may remove them from the housing register and they will need to reapply.
+The application will be reassessed on their new circumstances and may mean they no longer qualify for the housing register, or may be given a new band and or date.

-36. Re-applying to the Housing Register
+37. Re-applying to the Housing Register